Partners: Beyond Beans

 How We Are Going About It

-- Field Officer Training: We trained 7 PDA field officers to implement the IAP in Ghana, focusing on VSLA formation and restructuring.
+Seven PDA field officers were trained to implement the IAP in Ghana, focusing on VSLA formation and restructuring.

-- Community Sensitization: Field officers engaged project beneficiaries in cocoa-growing regions to promote the formation and restructuring of VSLA groups and support the pillars of the IAP.
+Field officers engaged beneficiaries in cocoa-growing communities to promote the formation and restructuring of VSLA groups and support the implementation of the programme’s four pillars.